ensdomains/docs/ens-improvement-proposals/ens-l2-offchain.md

 const provider = new CCIPReadProvider(baseProvider);
 ```

-The wildcard is still not supported yet, but one can easily implemented as follows
+The wildcard is still not supported yet, but one can easily be implemented as follows.

 ```js
 const labels = name.split('.');